mclaughlinconnor/ycircuit/README.md

   * Python - tested on 2.7.11
   * PyQt4 - for rendering the GUI
-  * matplotlib - for handling LaTeX inputs
+  * SymPy - for handling LaTeX inputs
   * NumPy - for handling some of the math

 The easiest way to satisfy all dependencies is to use [Anaconda](https://www.continuum.io/downloads).
 This is what I use also, and so we can be sure that the environments are (more or less) similar.